artsy/reaction/docs/getting_started.md

   react tree) into the file-system.
 These snapshots are included in the git repo, and CI will compare that the same process makes the same JSON object.

-  Any individual story state is probably worth converting into a jest snapshot.
+  Any individual component is probably worth converting into a jest snapshot.

   ```js
   import React from "react"